-- 33-35 [Refer Appendix 1]

-- 36-39 [Refer Appendix 1]

-- When measuring the fair value of investment property in accordance with Ind AS 113, an entity shall ensure that the fair value reflects, among other things, rental income from current leases and other assumptions that market participants would use when pricing investment property under current market conditions.

-- 41 [Refer Appendix 1]

-- 42-47 [Refer Appendix 1]

-- In exceptional cases, there is clear evidence when an entity first acquires an investment property (or when an existing property first becomes investment property after a change in use) that the variability in the range of reasonable fair value measurements will be so great, and the probabilities of the various outcomes so difficult to assess, that the usefulness of a single measure of fair value is negated.
+- 40A When a lessee measures fair value of an investment property that is held as a right-of-use asset, it shall measure the right-of-asset, and not the underlying property at fair value. - 41 [Refer Appendix 1] - 42-47 [Refer Appendix 1] - In exceptional cases, there is clear evidence when an entity first acquires an investment property (or when an existing property first becomes investment property after a change in use) that the variability in the range of reasonable fair value measurements will be so great, and the probabilities of the various outcomes so difficult to assess, that the usefulness of a single measure of fair value is negated.
 This may indicate that the fair value of the property will not be reliably measurable on a continuing basis (see paragraph 53).

-- 49-52 [Refer Appendix 1]